 Read more on objectivebythesea.org

-I’ll publish the slides after the talk and add a link to its recording.
+I’ll publish a link to talk’s recording once its up.